benmoss/quacky/readme.markdown

 gem "quacky"
 ```

+Quacky currently supports only two test frameworks: `rspec` and `minitest`.

+Checkout the `MiniTest` section at the end of this README if you'd like to learn how to use it with that framework.

 ## The Goal

 Write a test suite that tests everything, but only tests each bit of functionality once.